PokeNavBot/pokenav-documentation/README.md

 Contributions are open to anyone, if you would like to fix a typo or make a small change, feel free to make a Pull Request and mention why you are making the changes in the PR description.

 For larger changes or if you are interested in contributing a longer form guide, open up an issue so we can discuss the guide, what you want to do before you invest a substantial amount of time.

+## License

+Documentation for PokeNav is released into public domain.
+You may modify or share the documentation in any manner you choose.
+Attribution is not required.
+For additional details, see LICENSE.